 💡 Quick Tip: Fund your education with a low-rate, no-fee SoFi private student loan that covers all school-certified costs.

 The Pros of Free College Tuition

+The first pro is the most obvious: You could save a lot of money.
 Maybe you had planned on taking out student loans to pay for school.
-Think of the financial freedom you could attain if you didn’t have to spend years paying off those loans after graduation.
+Think of the financial freedom you could enjoy if you didn’t have to spend years paying off student loans after graduation.